+“Transferable skills are required across a range of different career professions – business, government, community sector, not-for-profits.
+There’s no limit to their value.”
+Dr Pinto says.
 The demand for transferable skills is forecast to increase from 53% in 2000 to 63% by 2030, and therefore a demand for graduates who studied the arts is on the rise.
-But why should students choose Europe to study the arts?

 Historical and multidisciplinary institutions

-Many institutions across Europe, especially those in the arts, have a long-standing history and traditions in a variety of artistic disciplines – fine art, design, music, architecture, dance, theatre, and more.
-Studying in Europe would allow you to study in the birthplace of a lot of the great movements in these artistic disciplines – you could study classic opera in Italy where Lablanche sang his heart out, fine art in France where Monet was inspired, or Theatre in England where the bard was born and gone are the days when students would be required to choose just one institution to study at.
+Many institutions across Europe, especially those in the arts, have a long-standing history in a variety of artistic disciplines.
+This includes fine art, design, music, architecture, dance, theatre, and more.
+Studying the arts in Europe would allow you to study in the birthplace of a lot of the great movements in these artistic disciplines.
+You can study classic opera in Italy where Lablanche sang his heart out, fine art in France where Monet was inspired, or Theatre in England where the bard was born.
+Gone are the days when students would be required to study at just one institution.

 Multiple cultural experiences

 Programs through Creative Europe and the European Union (including ERASMUS+ and European Universities) allow for exchanges and enhanced experiences for students across cultures and between institutions.
 These programmes make it very easy to live across Europe and experience different areas of artistic interest and cultures.
 Imagine the depth and development of artistic understanding.
 You have the opportunity to study in many countries with the EU’s vision “in which learning, studying and doing research would not be hampered by borders”.